Rymerpop03/minimal-light/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am an Applied Data Science student at the Pennsylvania State University with a focus in Information and Cybersecurity Sciences.

 ## Research Interests